-For nearly 30 years, Oaklander, Coogan & Vitto Architects has been designing innovative, quality projects that reflect our sense of community to New York City and the surrounding area.
+For 30 years, Oaklander, Coogan & Vitto Architects has been designing innovative, quality projects that reflect our sense of community to New York City and the surrounding area.

 Our varied clients, who include City and State agencies, non-profit community organizations, educators, corporations and private developers, rely on our dedicated staff to deliver excellent design in personalized buildings that support their goals.